The Trilogy of Immoral Tales (for Europe)I.C.E.

 Technical manager: François Aubry known as Moustache

-Stage Managers: François Aubry, Pierre Blanchet, David Leblanc, Rodolphe Thibaud, Félix Löhmann and Philippe Marie
+Stage Managers: François Aubry, Pierre Blanchet, David Leblanc, Rodolphe Thibaud, Félix Löhmann, Philippe Marie

 Company co-director, production, administration and sales manager: Claire Massonnet